13,99 €

 Autorenporträt

-Dr Paul Goldsmith is an evolutionary neuroscientist and practising neurologist.
+Dr Paul Goldsmith is a neuroscientist and practising neurologist.
 He has a triple first in natural sciences from the University of Cambridge and a clinical scholarship from the University of Oxford.
-He undertook postgraduate medical training in Oxford, Cambridge and at the National Hospital for Neurology in London, followed by a Ph.D. in developmental neuroscience at the University of Cambridge, leading to an interest in evolutionary medicine.
+He undertook postgraduate medical training in Oxford, at the National Hospital for Neurology in London, and in Cambridge, then a Ph.D. in developmental neuroscience at Cambridge, leading to an interest in evolutionary medicine.
 He is a visiting professor at Imperial College London in the Institute of Global Health Innovation.